March 25, 2023

 Layup station

-The strings that come from the stringer are now placed on the glass — including the lamination foil (normally EVA or DESERT PROCESS FOIL for long life panels in hot areas).
+The strings from the stringer are placed on the glass along with the lamination foil (typically EVA or DESERT PROCESS FOIL for long-life panels in hot climates).

 Input: